 Although I have had never had a need to use a British Embassy in my life, I am sure they are very useful when needed.
 In terms of my apartment in Szeged, its renovation and paperwork, there was never a need for the British Embassy; I am quite sure it would be the same story for anyone buying a property elsewhere in Hungary.

 NOTE: The British embassy in Budapest does NOT issue new passports.
 If you need a passport in an emergency situation, they can issue you an Emergency Passport Web PageEmergency Passport.

-The British Embassy is in the city centre, within the tourist area.
+The British Embassy was in the city centre, but is now at the above address.